Official Community Plan & Zoning Bylaw Updates

 - Introduces realistic housing densities in the residential zones, while maintaining small-town character.

-4. The draft Zoning Bylaw adopts contemporary standards.
+4. Adopts contemporary standards.

 - Parking regulations that reflect realistic, efficient, and inclusive supply and demand scenarios.